a-chakrawarti/React-Crownstack/handbook/README.md

 4. **Error handling**: When there is an error during rendering, in a lifecycle method, or in constructor of any child component.
 Will be discussed during Error boundaries in React.
   - `static getDerivedStateFromError(error)`
   - `componentDidCatch(error, info)`

+# React Advance

+## Fragments

+A common pattern in React is for a component to return multiple elements.
+Fragments let you group a list of children without adding extra nodes to the DOM.
+Only key attribute can be passed in `React.Fragment`.
+We can also use just `<> JSX </>` but with limitation that we won't be able to specify `key` attribute.